dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 I(f) \approx Q_n(f) = \sum_{i=1}^n w_i f\left(x_i\right)
 $$

 where $x_i$ are called nodes and multipliers $w_i$ are called weights.
 There are several methods to determine the nodes and weights of the quadrature rule, such as equally spacing the nodes in the given interval (Newton-Cotes quadrature method) or using polynomials to interpolate between the given interval (Gaussian Quadtrature method).
 In the latter approach, the weights $w_i$ become polynomial functions $w_i(x)$, and they are chosen to maximize the degree of freedom of the resulting rule.
-In FEM, the Gaussian Quadrature method is used to to obtain the weighted functions, later referred to as the system of basis functions that models the elements of the problem's mesh.
+In FEM, the Gaussian Quadrature method is used to obtain the weighted functions, later referred to as the system of basis functions that models the elements of the problem's mesh.

 ## Steps of the Finite Element Method
 The FEM of a boundary-value problem can be generalized into the following steps [9-11]:
 - Step 1: Discretization of the problem's domain
-- Step 2: Coordinate transofrmation of interpolation functions
+- Step 2: Coordinate transformation of interpolation functions
 - Step 3: Assembly of interpolation functions into a larger system of equations over the entire domain
 - Step 4: Solution of the system of equations